In our study of Revelation chapter sixteen, we look at the complete wrath of God that is poured out on those who reject him.

-"Then I heard a loud voice from the temple saying to the seven angels, 'Go, pour out the seven bowls of God's wrath on the earth.'"
-NIV translation
+I heard a loud voice from the sanctuary say to the seven angels, "Go, and pour out on the earth the seven bowls of God's fury!"

 In chapter 15, we saw that God gave these seven bowls to the angels.
-Seven is a symbol of completeness throughout the Bible and so these are the final judgments poured out.
 It is interesting to note that they are contained in bowls which were used in temple worship.
 In the Old Testament time, the high priest would enter the Holy of Holies once each year to make atonement for Israel.
 He carried a bowl of blood that was poured out on the atonement cover.
 Those that have rejected the bowl of atoning blood will now receive seven bowls of wrath.

-"The first angel went and poured out his bowl on the land, and ugly and painful sores broke out on the people who had the mark of the beast and worshiped his image."
-NIV translation
+So the first one went and poured his bowl onto the earth, and disgusting and painful sores appeared on all the people who had the mark of the beast and worshipped its image.

 This is now the third time that this has happened in the Bible.
 In Exodus 7, the Nile River in Egypt was turned to blood as a sign to Pharaoh.
 In Revelation 8, the seas were turned into blood at the sounding of the second trumpet.
 But, this is much worse than the other two as all of the sources of fresh water on the earth are affected.
 People cannot live very long without fresh water and so many will die very quickly.
 We also see that an angel was in charge of the waters.
 We are familiar with the idea of angels being messengers of God but here we see they are actually put in charge of parts of creation.
 The angel that is in charge of the waters affirms the goodness and righteousness of God in this judgment.

-"Then I saw three evil spirits that looked like frogs; they came out of the mouth of the dragon, out of the mouth of the beast and out of the mouth of the false prophet."
-NIV translation
+And I saw three unclean spirits that looked like frogs; they came from the mouth of the dragon, from the mouth of the beast and from the mouth of the false prophet.

 As usual, John pauses between the sixth and seventh bowl to provide more details about an upcoming event.
 Here, he describes the evil spirits coming out of the unholy trinity (see Revelation 13).

 As is the pattern throughout the book, there is a pause between telling us about the sixth bowl and the seventh bowl.
-In this pause, there is a reminder that Jesus is coming back like a thief.
-Nobody knows when a thief is going to come into their house and in the same way Jesus, Himself, does not even know the day and the hour of His return.
+In this pause, there is a reminder that Yeshua is coming back like a thief.
 Nobody wants to go running naked through the streets and that is the picture here of what will happen to those who are not prepared.

-"Then they gathered the kings together to the place that in Hebrew is called Armageddon."
-NIV translation
+And they gathered the kings to the place which in Hebrew is called Har Megiddo.

 The evil spirits caused the kings of the earth to gather at the Mount of Megiddo which is located in the plain of Jezreel just southwest of Nazareth and northwest of Jerusalem.
 This is the place that Hosea prophesied about.